 Employ campaign video for self-promotion.

-Link personal campaign website to Academy's election webpage.
+Create personal campaign materials or website and link to Academy's election webpage.
 (Note: Academy election webpage will not link to personal campaign websites.)
 To use photos or video images of current elected or appointed DPG, MIG, CDR, ACEND, Affiliate, and/or District leaders in personal campaigning, candidates must obtain permission from the individual.

 Option to use Academy member logo on campaign promotional materials – website, correspondence, signage.
 (Note: Academy marks and logos may not be altered.)